ales-t/rjp/README.md

 cargo build --release
 ```

-You fill find the binary in `target/release/rjp`.
+You will find the binary in `target/release/rjp`.
 You can add it to your `PATH` e.g. like this:

 ```bash
 export PATH="$(pwd)/target/release:$PATH"